StefanovEmilia/Employee-Jenkins/README.md

 The aim of the usage of Dockerfile and Jenkinsfile is to create a docker image and push it to a private AWS ECR.
 When Jenkins runs the Jenkinsfile, it will build the frontend, the docker image, and push it to the corresponding ECR.

+# How to RUN the web application

+## Prerequisites
+- NodeJS installed version 20.11.1 or higher
+- NPM installed version 10.2.4 or higher
+- Existing MondoDB database

 ## Client side

 ### Install dependencies